Average entanglement entropy of midspectrum eigenstates of quantum-chaotic interacting Hamiltonians: Scaling of the Average Entanglement Entropy

 Like in Fig.~\ref{fig:entropyscalXYZ}(a), in Figs.~\ref{fig:entropyscalXYZ}(b)--\ref{fig:entropyscalXYZ}(d) as well as in Fig.~\ref{fig:entropyvsnuXYZ}, we consistently find our numerical results to be below the predictions from Eq.~\eqref{eq:nu}.
 The results for the outliers in Figs.~\ref{fig:entropyscalXYZ}(a)--\ref{fig:entropyscalXYZ}(c) further show the range of values over which the average is carried out.
 Figure~\ref{fig:entropyscalXYZ}(a) shows that, strikingly, the least entangled Hamiltonian eigenstates among the $\Lambda=100$ midspectrum eigenstates, the ones with the largest $\langle S_A \rangle - S^\alpha_A$, are already at the value for the average predicted by Eq.~\eqref{eq:nu}.
 This strengthens our expectation that $\bar S_A^{(\nu)}$ will be greater than the prediction from Eq.~\eqref{eq:nu} for $\nu=0^+$ [for an $O(1)$ number of eigenstates] in the thermodynamic limit.
-This observation motivate us to conjecture that the negative $O(1)$ correction for a vanishing $\nu=0^+$ is not universal and its magnitude can be smaller than Huang's prediction in Eq.~\eqref{eq:nu}.
 Furthermore, the results in Fig.~\ref{fig:entropyvsnuXYZ} show that $\bar{\text{S}}_A^{(\nu)}$ from Eq.~\eqref{eq:nu} does not capture the functional dependence of $\langle S_A \rangle - \bar S_A^{(\nu)}$ vs $\nu$ observed in the numerical results.
-Given our Eq.~\eqref{eq:Snuphenomen}, we expect that $\bar S_A^{(\nu)}$ will in general depend on the model Hamiltonian under consideration through both the non-universal $O(1)$ term in $\bar S_A^{(\Lambda)}$ and the constant $c$.
+Given our Eq.~\eqref{eq:Snuphenomen}, we expect that $\bar S_A^{(\nu)}$ will in general depend on the model Hamiltonian under consideration through a potentially nonuniversal $O(1)$ term in $\bar S_A^{(\Lambda)}$ and the constant $c$.

 In Appendix~\ref{sec:app_scaling}, we report scalings similar to the one in Fig.~\ref{fig:entropyscalXYZ}(a) obtained for other Hamiltonian parameters across and beyond the maximally chaotic regime.
-They show that the results in Fig.~\ref{fig:entropyscalXYZ}(a) are robust against changes in the Hamiltonian parameters and, hence, that our findings and conclusions are not a consequence of a fine tuning for the specific model under consideration.
+They show that the results in Fig.~\ref{fig:entropyscalXYZ}(a) are robust against changes in the Hamiltonian parameters and, hence, that our findings and conclusions are not a consequence of a fine tuning of parameters for the specific model under consideration.